aaltonewmedia/physcomp.newmedia.dog/content/2024/jue-ning/final-project/index.md

-2.Animate the characters
+2. Animate the characters
     I animated each of them by using AE to show the complete image of each musician and the introduction of the instrument.

 ![](animation.png)